canonical/checkbox/checkbox-ng/docs/dev/trusted-launcher.rst

 the root environment.
 Needed modifications like adding ``CHECKBOX_SHARE`` and new paths to scripts are managed by the plainbox-trusted-launcher-1.

-Authentication on PlainBox startup
+Authentication on Plainbox startup
 ----------------------------------

-To avoid prompting the password at the first test requiring privileges, :term:`PlainBox` will call the ``plainbox-trusted-launcher-1`` with the ``--warmup`` option.
+To avoid prompting the password at the first test requiring privileges, :term:`Plainbox` will call the ``plainbox-trusted-launcher-1`` with the ``--warmup`` option.
 It's like a NOOP and it will return immediately, but thanks to the installed policy file the authentication will be kept.